-Samsung says U.S. Galaxy S 4 delays being caused by 'overwhelming global demand'Alex Wagner - Deputy Managing Editor, News Desk
+Samsung says U.S. Galaxy S 4 delays being caused by 'overwhelming global demand'Alex Wagner - Editorial Director of News and Content

 Following announcements from both Sprint and T-Mobile that revealed delays in their Galaxy S 4 launch plans, Samsung has come forward with an explanation about what's causing all of the headaches.
 In a statement sent to AllThingsD, Samsung says that its initial supply of Galaxy S 4 units may be limited due to "overwhelming global demand" for the device.
 Samsung added that it expects to be able to meet the demand for its new handset in the coming weeks.
 The company's full statement: